garykac/woven/rules.md

 ## Each Turn

-### Remove a Spell Marker
+### Remove Mana from Spell

-At the start of their turn, players may remove 1 spell marker from their Matrix at no cost.
+At the start of their turn, players who are not in the Astral Plane may remove 1 Mana token from their Matrix at no cost.

 If the player is
-drawing a Matrix Card on this turn, then they may choose to remove this marker after they have placed the Matrix Card.
+drawing a Matrix Card on this turn, then they may choose to remove this mana after they have placed the Matrix Card.

 ### Spend Action Points